SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Task Formulation

 \section{Task Formulation}

 To thoroughly evaluate whether LALMs can reliably distinguish speakers based on acoustic features, we propose an evaluation framework.
-Rather than relying on a single metric, we decompose speaker consistency into three capabilities: \textit{Detection} (identifying whether all turns are consistent), \textit{Localization} (pinpointing which turn is inconsistent), and \textit{Discrimination} (identifying the original speaker among acoustically modified alternatives).
+Rather than relying on a single metric, we decompose speaker consistency into three capabilities: \textit{Detection} (identifying whether all turns are consistent), \textit{Localization} (pinpointing which turn is inconsistent), and \textit{Discrimination} (comparing and ranking acoustic variants by their similarity to a target speaker).